 Her face went red from rage, but once again, her eyes stopped him.
 She hadn’t looked this hurt when she thought he was going to kill her.
 Deep down, she must know how wrong her mum’s actions were.
 She just couldn’t bring herself to admit it yet.

 “Don’t speak about her that way!
 She knows I’m doing the right thing!
 Why wouldn’t she support that?”

 Because she should love you more than she hates the species of the sod who raped her.

 He didn’t say it.
-The only reason she’d agreed to partner with him was so she could learn to be a better vampire killer for her mum.
-If he pointed out that no amount of superior slaying skills would make her mum love her if she didn’t love her already, he’d never see her again.
+The only reason she’d agreed to partner with him was so she could learn to be a better vampire killer.
+If he pointed out that no amount of superior slaying skills would make her mum love her if she didn’t already, he’d never see her again.

 So, he forced himself to shrug.
 “Whatever you say.”

 She blinked, startled by his speed.
 If she knew all his abilities, she might faint, so for now, he’d only show her what was necessary.